 Food colourings, flavourings and sweeteners

 Some oils contain food colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some may not be approved in GB.

 For information on food flavourings, sweeteners, colourings and preservatives, please contact our Food Additives team.

 You will find general information about food labelling at GOV.UK.